Fatal Attraction: Adaptations

-Play

 A play based on the film opened in London's West End at the Theatre Royal Haymarket in March 2014.
 It was adapted by the film's original screenwriter James Dearden.

-TV series

 On July 2, 2015, Fox announced that a TV series based on the film was being developed by Mad Men writers Maria and Andre Jacquemetton.
 On January 13, 2017, it was announced that the project was canceled.
 On February 24, 2021, it was announced that Paramount+ planned to reboot the film as a series for their platform.
-It would be written by Alexandra Cunningham and Kevin J. Hynes and produced by Cunningham, Hynes, Justin Falvey and Darryl Frank of Amblin Entertainment, Stanley Jaffe, and Sherry Lansing.
-On November 11, Lizzy Caplan was announced to play Alex Forrest in the new series and Joshua Jackson joined as Dan Gallagher.
+It was by Alexandra Cunningham and Kevin J. Hynes and produced by Cunningham, Hynes, Justin Falvey and Darryl Frank of Amblin Entertainment, Stanley Jaffe, and Sherry Lansing.
+On November 11, Lizzy Caplan was announced to play Alex Forrest in the new series and Joshua Jackson joined in January 2022 as Dan Gallagher.